• Updated on 4 October 2021 • Ray from Kraywoods

 Why Do Your Glasses Fog Up When You Wear A Mask?

-The scientific explanation behind your glasses fogging when you wear a face mask is pretty simple.
-When you’re breathing under your face mask, your warm breath passes through the top part of the mask and directly into your glasses.
-As a result, the moisture in your breath creates condensation on your lenses, and your glasses fog up instantly.
-You might have noticed the same thing happening when wearing your glasses with a headscarf during the winter season or when you walk into a warm place after being outside in the cold.
-Sometimes you can't prevent getting your glasses fogged up, but there are a few easy tips and tricks to do so when you wear a face mask.
+Generally, a face mask for protection against the virus is a total must.
+The mask isn’t going anywhere for a while so let’s work around that area.
+The scientific explanation behind your glasses fogging up when you wear a face mask is pretty simple: when you’re breathing under your face mask, your warm breath passes through the top part of the mask and directly into your glasses.
+As a result, the moisture in your breath creates condensation in your lenses.
+Therefore, your glasses will fog up instantly.

 There's always a solution for everything, even fogged up glasses!
-Ophthalmologists and optometrists have found several helpful ways to stop your glasses from fogging up and prevent getting condensation on the lenses.
+Things might get more complicated as the weather turns cold.
+Luckily for us, Ophthalmologists and optometrists have found the answer to how to stop glasses from fogging up and prevent getting condensation on the lenses.
 Let's check them out:

-✔ Another simple way to get rid of fog on your glasses is to pull the mask higher on your face.
+- Pull the mask higher: It’s another simple way to get rid of fog on your glasses.
 To block the flow of air, use the weight of the lenses on top of your mask.
 Depending on the pattern and shape of your eyeglasses, this can be easy to do.
 In the case of large and thick frames, this method works perfectly!

-✔ To protect your lenses from condensation, you can treat your lenses with an anti-fog spray or use an anti-fog wipe.
-These products are very effective in preventing fog on your lenses and can easily be purchased at your local optical shop or online.
+- Use an anti-fog spray or wipe: You can treat your lenses with the best anti-fog for glasses while wearing a mask.
+This can either be a spray or a wipe to protect your lenses from condensation.
+Moreover, these products are very effective and can easily be purchased at your local optical shop or online.
 With the price varying from 10$ to 60$, some are pricier than others, so make sure to shop around and find a product that best suits your budget.
 Keep in mind that some anti-fog solutions might not work well with certain lens coatings, like anti-glare or anti-smudge, so make sure to read the instruction written on each product or to consult your optician before buying anything.